 In this episode, attorney Jacob J. Sapochnick Esq. answers one of our most frequently asked questions: can you leave the country while your application is pending with CIS?
 Keep watching to learn more.

 This is one of the most common and most important questions asked by our clients.
 Once you have filed an application with USCIS and the application is pending with USCIS (meaning that you have not received a decision on your application) you CANNOT leave the United States, UNLESS you have received special permission from USCIS to travel outside the country (an advance parole document).
 If you do not have an advance parole document you do not have permission to travel outside of the United States while your application is pending with USCIS.
 Doing so will ultimately result in the abandonment of your application with USCIS.
 The applicant will have to reapply to receive any immigration benefit from USCIS.

 This is a very serious matter that should not be taken lightly.
 If you plan to travel outside of the country you must apply for an advance parole document at least 4 months in advance of your international travel.

 Always seek counsel from an attorney before partaking in any international travel.

-To schedule a free first time consultation with our office, please click here.
+To schedule a first time consultation with our office, please click here.